Treatment for Cannabis (Marijuana) Addiction

 What are the signs and symptoms of marijuana addiction?

-There are many signs and symptoms of marijuana addiction, but these can vary from person to person, and oftentimes, these symptoms can be ignored or passed off as something else.
+There are many signs and symptoms of marijuana addiction, but these can vary from person to person, and often, these symptoms can be ignored or passed off as something else.

 For example, memory problems can be put down to the general ageing in a person, when in fact, it is a direct symptom of marijuana overuse.
 Recognising this, however, can be difficult.